 Annual incentive compensation for the named executive officers is linked to the attainment of Equinix's corporate growth goals and is not tied to individual performance.
 This focus on team performance at the executive level is designed to align senior leaders towards common goals.
-Accordingly, in February 2014 the Compensation Committee adopted the 2014 incentive plan, pursuant to which the named executive officers were eligible to earn an annual cash bonus.
-Under the 2014 incentive plan, the Compensation Committee assigned each named executive officer an annual target bonus opportunity tied to the achievement of specific goals related to revenue and adjusted EBITDA as set forth in the 2014 operating plan approved by the Board.
-These goals reflected bookings growth we had experienced in the past, while taking into account the available inventory in each of our markets and the unfolding global economic conditions.
-The goals also contemplated strong growth in the U.S., Europe and Asia, investment in headcount and key areas to scale Equinix to the appropriate operating level and support the REIT conversion, and continued expansion in key markets where inventory was limited or would become limited during the year and where we saw customer demand.
-Because there would be no pool if revenue and adjusted EBITDA were each 95% or less than the operating plan target, annual incentive compensation was 100% at risk.
-For 2014, Equinix funded 100% of the 2014 incentive plan.
+Accordingly, in Feb.
+2015, the Compensation Committee adopted the 2015 incentive plan, pursuant to which the named executive officers were eligible to earn an annual cash bonus.
+Under the 2015 incentive plan, the Compensation Committee assigned each named executive officer an annual target bonus opportunity tied to the achievement of specific goals related to revenue and AFFO as set forth in the 2015 operating plan approved by the Board.
+These goals reflected bookings growth based on an assessment of our addressable market, together with what we had experienced in prior years, while taking into account the available inventory in each of our markets and the unfolding global economic conditions.
+The goals also contemplated strong growth in the U.S., Europe and Asia, investment in headcount and key areas to scale Equinix to the appropriate operating level and support the REIT conversion, and continued expansion in key markets where inventory was limited or would become limited during the year, and where we saw customer demand.
+Because there would be no pool if revenue and AFFO were 95% or less than the operating plan target, annual incentive compensation was 100% at risk.
+For 2015, Equinix funded 100% of the 2015 incentive plan.

-Metric Weighting Target Results Achievement Revenue 50% \$2,375 million \$2,466 million 100% Adjusted EBITDA 50% \$1,109 million \$1,136 million 100%
+Metric Weighting Target Results Achievement

+Revenue 50% \$2,649 million \$2,811.7 million 100%

+AFFO 50% \$821 million \$936.9 million 100%

-Adjusted for one-time events and excluding the impact of fluctuations in foreign currencies against the foreign currency rates applied in the 2014 operating plan.
+Adjusted for one-time events and excluding the impact of fluctuations in foreign currencies against the foreign currency rates applied in the 2015 operating plan.

 The target bonus opportunity set for each named executive officer was based on the target bonuses for comparable positions in our competitive market, targeting the 50th - 75th percentiles for total cash compensation, and was stated in terms of a percentage of the named executive officer's base salary.
-For 2014, the Compensation Committee approved increases in the target bonus opportunities for Messrs.
-Smith, Taylor and Meyers to keep their target total cash compensation, including salary and variable pay mix, on pace with the competitive market.
-There were no changes to the target bonus opportunities, as a percentage of base salary, for the other named executive officers.
-Under the 2014 annual incentive plan, target bonus opportunities, as a percentage of base salary, and bonus awards (calculated based on salary in effect at year-end) were as follows:
+For 2015, the Compensation Committee approved increases in the target bonus opportunities for Messrs.
+Taylor, Meyers, Schwartz and Strohmeyer to keep their target total cash compensation, including salary and variable pay mix, on pace with the competitive market.
+There was no change to the target bonus opportunity for Mr. Smith.
+Under the 2015 annual incentive plan, target bonus opportunities, as a percentage of base salary, and bonus awards (calculated based on salary in effect at year-end) were as follows:

-Name 2013 Bonus pportunity (% Base Salary) 2014 Bonus pportunity (% Base Salary) 2014 Bonus Award Paid (100% of Target)
+Name 2014 Bonus Opportunity (% Base Salary) 2015 Bonus Opportunity (% Base Salary) Bonus Award Paid (100% of Target)

-Stephen Smith 115% 125% \$1,012,500
+Stephen Smith 125% 125% \$1,125,000

-Keith Taylor 80% 85% \$416,500
+Keith Taylor 85% 90% \$473,000

-Charles Meyers 80% 85% \$412,250
+Charles Meyers 85% 90% \$468,000

-Eric Schwartz 65% 65% \$259,346
+Eric Schwartz 65% 70% \$273,000

-Sara Baack 65% 65% \$249,600
+Karl Strohmeyer 65% 70% \$301,000